 Thanks to Taneka for sending me this recipe!
 It’s from Ochre Bakery Detroit, which (according to Taneka) serves excellent sandwiches.
-They also serve highly rated pastries and sweet including this Vegan Lemon Pistachio Loaf.
+They also serve highly rated pastries and sweets including this Vegan Lemon Pistachio Loaf.
 Bon Appetit shared the Ochre recipe.

 Luckily I didn’t read the reviews before baking this because they are not good.
 My guess is people forgot to add the 1/2 cup of water that is listed in the directions, but not in the ingredient list.
 I’m not sure why recipes don’t always include water in the ingredient list, but in my opinion it should be there.